vdeepthisv/home_threejs/README.txt

 4.Used shineniness on roof of the house (MeshLambertMaterial)

-5.For 'impress me' - I have added zoom-in/ zoom out, shadows and walk through the house (and even inside the house)
-	using the javascript functions orbitcontroller.js
-	Implemented lighting (used ambient light) and directional light and implemented shadows for the house on the grass.
+5. I have added zoom-in/ zoom out, shadows and walk through the house (and even inside the house) using the javascript functions orbitcontroller.js Implemented lighting (used ambient light) and directional light and implemented shadows for the house on the grass.
 Also made the apperance of the house look more natural with open windows and placed some objects inside the house